Search engine algorithms are meant to be your friends – not your enemies. This holds true when considering SEO for education websites.

 If your school wants to reach the increasingly large number of prospects who research schools on their phones, you must pay close attention to the mobile version of your website.

 Many mistakenly believe that if their site uses responsive design, as many education websites do, it’s automatically mobile-friendly.
 But that isn’t necessarily the case.
 Even if your website uses responsive design, that doesn’t mean it is optimized for the device at hand.

 To improve mobile SEO, you can manually edit your mobile site to improve user experience.
 Here are some recommendations from Search Engine Journal on how you can make sure your mobile site meets search engine standards:

 - Create a clickable, easy-to-view navigation with only 4-8 pages.
 If you need more, use a hamburger menu.

 - Create custom mobile CTAs

 Example: This blog post from John Cabot University fits perfectly on a mobile device.
-Notice how there are two hamburger menus at the top of the page, leaving more space for the blog post, while making it easy for students to browse the mobile site.
+Notice how two hamburger menus are at the top of the page, leaving more space for the blog post and making it easy for students to browse the mobile site.

-In addition to design, you should also make sure that your mobile site functions perfectly.
+In addition to design, you should also ensure your mobile site functions perfectly.

-Google’s Mobile-Friendly Test is a helpful resource for schools looking to get started on optimizing their mobile sites.
+Google’s Mobile-Friendly Test is a helpful resource for schools looking to optimize their mobile sites.
 This provides a general analysis of your website’s mobile version and points out any glaring technical errors.

-Example: This mobile friendly test revealed 8 elements that couldn’t be loaded on the mobile version of a school’s website.
+Example: This mobile-friendly test revealed eight elements that couldn’t be loaded on the mobile version of a school’s website.